mh-skjelvareid/massimal/dataset_publishing/docs/massimal_dataset_readme.md

 ## Potential uses for the dataset
 The original purpose of the dataset was to develop methods for mapping coastal habitat types using optical remote sensing.
-This development was started during the project, but there are many uses of the data that have not yet been explored.
+This development was started during the project, but there are many possible uses of the data to explore.
 For example, the hyperspectral, multispectral and/or RGB images could be used as training data in large-scale machine learning models for coastal mapping.
 The high-resolution hyperspectral images can also be used to simulate the images from sensors with lower spectral or spatial resolution, e.g. satellite sensors.

 The multi-modal nature of the dataset enables exploration of how different sensors can complement each other.
 For example, images from UAVs and sonar data from USVs can